Gilmara-Git/Jump-the-Wolf-Game/README.md

 ## What is Space Squad?
-*Space Squad* is a mentorship program at **Rocketseat** designed to help Developer students exchange knowledge among themselves, thus grow together with the community.
+*Space Squad* is a mentorship program at [Rocketseat](https://blog.rocketseat.com.br/), designed to help Developer students exchange knowledge among themselves, thus grow together with the community.